Jan 28, 2020

 Below is a particularly bad example I recorded where basically everything timed out, or if it did get a reply the latency was often nearly half a second…

-While this did make a slightly improvement it wasn’t enough.
+While this did make a slightly improvement on Smarty, it wasn’t enough.
 By around 9am each day, 4G would be unusable.
 Switching to 3G would get things working but still with many timeouts.
 This can be seen from the speed tests below taken around midday during the week:-

 The problems I had could be related to overloading on the network as I was near a University, and just outside a town centre.